Relax in the glorious Corsica

 Starting from Calais you cross the country and make your way along the beautiful rural roads of northern France to Verdun and the famous Douaumont ossuary WW1 war memorial at Verdun.
 The next day takes you up into the Vosges Mountains for some truly dramatic scenery before continuing southwards towards the border with Switzerland.

 On your first full day in the mountains, you conquer spectacular alpine roads all day long.
 Starting with the Jura Mountains and then heading down past Geneva, the Massif de Bauges, Chambery and finally into Albertville.
 From Grenoble, you join the famous “Route Napoleon”, along the D900 and Luberon which brings you to your base for the next two nights.
-Weather dependant you can also travel along the Routes des Grandes Alpes to really get a taste of the best the region has to offer.

 Norway is often the trip people are most suprised by.
 Just how dramatic the scenery and empty the roads are.
 Come and join me in August and experience a beautiful country with tremendous twisty roads.